PecanProject/betydbdoc-dataentry/bulk_upload.md

-    As with the corresponding yield data template, use this template if you are uploading trait data and you wish to specify the citation in the file by doi or if you plan to specify the citation interactively (in which case delete the `citation_doi` column). **Again, this template must be modified before it can be used.**
+    As with the corresponding yield data template, use this template if you are uploading trait data and you wish to specify the citation in the file by DOI or if you plan to specify the citation interactively (in which case delete the `citation_doi` column). **Again, this template must be modified before it can be used.**

-3. Use the Bulk Upload Wizard in the web interface to upload your data set and insert it into the database.
+3. Use the Bulk Upload Wizard in the BETYdb web interface to upload your data set and insert it into the database.

+### Detailed CSV Data File Specifications

 *In what follows, the term “field” always refers either to a column name used in the heading of the uploaded CSV file or to an entry in that